400 Developers |1 Certified Partner |High Software Outsourcing Readiness

-Known as “the teardrop of India”, the island nation of Sri Lanka is increasingly positioning itself as a quality, niche destination for information and communications technology services.
-It has been gaining traction by leveraging its geographical position as well as its relatively high-skilled, low-cost workforce.
+Known as “the teardrop of India”, the island nation has increasingly positioned itself as a quality, niche destination for ICT services, leveraging its geographical position as well as its relatively high-skilled, low-cost workforce.
+The government has ambitious plans for the sector, one of the country’s largest export earners, but an exodus of talent offshore has put some strain on the tech workforce.

 Talent Pool & Education